JPKCom/jpkcom-fa-svg-plugin/README.md

 3. Download your version of Font Awesome (Pro) from https://fontawesome.com/
 4. Unpack/Upload the content of the Font Awesome zip file directly into the plugins folder "`fa/`"
 5. Make sure that the following files/folders and paths exists: "`fa/css/svg-with-js.min.css`", "`fa/svgs/*`"
-6. Click 'Activate' to use the Plugin right away.
+6. Click 'Activate' to use the plugin right away.

 ## Changelog ##